 Some pupils arrive and leave school by bus.
 In the morning, pupils who arrive by bus enter the school using either the pedestrian or main gate and enter their classroom.
 During morning registration, each class writes a list of children going home on the bus and this is enclosed with the registers.
-The admin officer creates a list of pupils going home on the bus and this is passed to a Teaching Assistant (TA) who takes children from Robin Class to the bus.
-TAs take pupils from their class or group of classes to the bus every day.
+The admin officer creates a list of pupils going home on the bus and this is passed to a Teaching Assistant (TA) who takes children from the library, through the hallway to Head Teacher office and onto the bus.
 Once all children are on the bus, the bus register is checked.